A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-Our main contribution here is the following: \begin{theorem} For any constant $\epsilon >0$, there is an efficient algorithm \textbf{Sched-Outlier} that returns a schedule of profit at least $\Pi$, cost at most $C(1+\epsilon)$ and makespan at most $(2+\epsilon)T$, where $T$ is the optimal makespan with cost $C$ and profit $\Pi$. \end{theorem}
+Our main contribution here is the following: \begin{theorem} For any given constant $\epsilon >0$, there is an efficient algorithm \textbf{Sched-Outlier} that returns a schedule of profit at least $\Pi$, cost at most $C(1+\epsilon)$ and makespan at most $(2+\epsilon)T$, where $T$ is the optimal makespan among all schedules that simultaneously have cost $C$ and profit $\Pi$. \end{theorem}

-Note that this is an improvement over the work of \cite{Gupta}, that constructs a schedule with makespan $3T$ with profit $\Pi$ and cost $C(1+\epsilon)$.
-In addition, our approach also accommodates \emph{fairness}, a basic requirement in dealing with outliers, especially when problems have to be run repeatedly.
-We formulate fairness via stochastic programs that specify for each job $j$, a lower-bound $r_j$ on the probability that it gets scheduled.
-We adapt our approach to honor such requirements:
+This is an improvement over the work of Gupta, Krishnaswamy, Kumar and Segev \cite{Gupta}, where they constructed a schedule with makespan $3T$, profit $\Pi$ and cost $C(1+\epsilon)$.
+In addition, our approach also accommodates \emph{fairness} -- a basic requirement in dealing with outliers -- especially when problems have to be run repeatedly.
+It ensures that each job gets a fair chance of being scheduled.
+We formulate fairness via a stochastic program that specifies for each job $j$, a lower-bound $r_j$ on the probability that it gets scheduled:

+\begin{definition}[Fairness] Given a set of jobs $J$ and a real $r_j \in [0,1]$ for all $j \in J$, a schedule is said to be fair if for every job $j$, it is assigned to a machine with probability at least $r_j$. \end{definition}